Frequently asked questions

 4. For how long are people granted temporary protection?

-In a first phase, temporary protection is granted for an initial period of one year from the date of activation of the mechanism at European level, i.e. until 4 March 2023.
-The expiry date of the initial term is indicated on the temporary protection certificate.
+The temporary protection, granted in a first phase for an initial period of one year from the date of activation of the mechanism at European level, i.e. until 4 March 2023, has been extended until 4 March 2024.
+Thus:

 5. What material assistance is available to beneficiaries of temporary protection?